Miguel Rojas Preview, Player Props: Dodgers vs. Guardians

 Miguel Rojas At The Plate

-- Rojas has driven in a run in 18 games this season (19.1%), including three games with more than one RBI (3.2%).
+- Rojas has had an RBI in 18 games this season (19.1%), including three multi-RBI outings (3.2%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 28 of 94 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.